Every valuation, re-derivable

-Multiple methods, hybrid-weighted to one conclusion
+Five methods, hybrid-weighted to one conclusion.

 Each method runs independently with full inputs and intermediate exhibits.
 The analyst assigns percentage weights; the platform computes a single Weighted Indicated Equity Value, reproducible to the cent.